techmonad/slick-starting-on-the-right-foot/README.md

 $ sbt run
 ```

-you will see this output
+You will see this output

 ```
 [info] Running com.techmonad.Demo